 Camping at Kalaloch and exploring Olympic National Park

 The Pacific Northwest is a dream destination for so many.
 Sure, we have our rain and grey skies, but we also have incredible mountains, beaches and forests.
 Olympic National Park is the perfect spot to experience all of those things, and the west side in the Kalaloch area is really an ideal home base.
-Camping or lodging, Kalaloch has you covered.
+Camping or lodging, Kalaloch has you covered and you never have to go far to find the perfect PNW adventure.

 To be upfront about it, Kalaloch is NOT close to any city and visiting is dedicating yourself to a weekend or few midweek days.
-You won’t be at a loss for things to do with interesting sites and activities all around you, especially in the summer!
+You won’t be at a loss for things to do with interesting sites and activities all around you, especially in the summer, so embrace the road trip and head out to the coast!

 Locale of Kalaloch and Olympic NP sites

-You’re now plotting out a mini-road trip so here are two approaches you can take for getting to Kalaloch and the coastal sites of Olympic National Park.
+You’re now plotting out a mini-road trip so here are several approaches you can take for getting to Kalaloch and the coastal sites of Olympic National Park from both Seattle and Portland, Oregon.

 - Approaching from the north, taking a ferry from the east side of Puget Sound and driving through some wonderful small towns, such as the Victorian seaport of Port Townsend, hitting up the Dungeness National Wildlife Refuge in Sequim, spending some time hiking at Hurricane Ridge in Port Angeles, or exploring the Hoh Rainforest in Forks.
 After all of those, you’ll drive past Ruby Beach and boom, you’re in Kalaloch.
 Drive time: 4:30 from Seattle w/ ferry boat

-- Approaching from the south you have two choices: driving up the 101 from Portland, hitting all kinds of beaches and a few lighthouses along the way OR heading through Tacoma and Olympia, stopping at the old courthouse in Montesano or the Dairy Freeze in McCleary, basically winding through logging country.
+- Heading through Tacoma and Olympia, stopping at the old courthouse in Montesano or the Dairy Freeze in McCleary, basically winding through logging country.
 You’ll drive past Lake Quinault and Queets and then you’ll arrive at Kalaloch.
 Drive time: 3:30 from Seattle

 Camping at Kalaloch in Olympic National Park